V. Shantha Kumari: Career

-In 1977, Bengaluru hosted an important Rashtra Sevika Samiti event where Shanthakka met the then Samiti Sarkaryavahika Vandaneeya Moushiji Lakshmi Bai Kelkar.
-Kelkar exhorted the young woman to devote more of her time and energy to Samiti activities.
-By 1978, Shanthakka had taken a decision-she would devote herself full-time to the Samiti, and will not marry.
-The same year saw her elevation to the office of Sahakaryavahika, Karnataka region.
+In 1977, Bengaluru hosted a Rashtra Sevika Samiti event where Kumari met the then-Chief of the organisation, Laxmibai Kelkar.
+Kelkar exhorted Kumari to devote more of her time and energy to Samiti activities.
+By 1978, Kumari decided that she would devote herself full-time to the Samiti, and would not marry.
+That same year, she became the Sahakaryavahika of the Karnataka region.

-In those days Samiti activists were not encouraged to adopt the semi-renunciate life style adopted by RSS pracharaks and travel as active field workers.
+In those days, Samiti activists were not encouraged to adopt the semi-renunciate life style adopted by RSS pracharaks and travel as active field workers.
 They were expected to live within their families and work for the Samiti in various capacities.
-Shanthakka threw herself headlong into Samiti activities.
-The Samiti office ran out of the home of Rukminiamma, principal of Malleswaram Ladies Association College, who inspired and encouraged the young activist.